 Vice President, Programming and Acquisitions

-Previously as vice president, affiliate sales, Kenny oversaw domestic distribution and content licensing efforts for MVPDs, digital MVPDs and digital accounts of the Disney and ESPN Media Networks (ABC, Disney Channel, Disney Junior, Disney XD, ESPN Networks and Freeform).
-In addition, Kenny was responsible for the distribution of all associated HD, VOD and TV Everywhere products.
-His team successfully completed Disney and ESPN Media Network’s first distribution agreement with an “over-the-top” distributor and negotiated digital MVPD agreements with the three largest digital distributors.
-He also led efforts to negotiate strategic partnership agreements for ESPN+, the company’s direct-to-consumer service.
+From 2013 to 2018, Kenny oversaw domestic distribution and multiplatform content licensing efforts with MVPDs, digital MVPDs and digital accounts for Disney and ESPN Media Networks, which includes ABC, Disney Channel, Disney Junior, Disney XD, ESPN Networks and Freeform.
+His team successfully completed Disney and ESPN Media Network’s first OTT distribution agreement and negotiated multiple digital MVPD agreements with the largest distributors in the industry.
+He also led efforts to negotiate platform agreements for ESPN+ at the early onset of the DTC offering’s launch.